 I am interested in ecological and social outcomes that arise from fisheries and coastal management, including aquaculture.
 I conduct field and lab experiments as well as engage in socioeconomic interviews, perform synthetic statistical analyses, and design simulation models to understand these coupled interactions.
 My group and I study these problems using a holistic ecosystem approach, where we consider habitat and species interactions along with environmental drivers and human dimensions.
 We work in a variety of coastal marine ecosystems and are motivated to find ecologically and socially appropriate solutions rooted in sustainability principles.

+I currently hold a joint appointment at URI with the College of Environment and Life Sciences and the Graduate School of Oceanography.
 Before starting at URI in 2015, I completed a Postdoctoral Fellowship at the US Environmental Protection Agency.
 I finished my PhD at Rhodes University (South Africa) in 2014 where my research was based in Kenya and in collaboration with the Wildlife Conservation Society.
 I earned a MS degree at Louisiana State University, and a BS degree at the University of Vermont.
 I grew up in the mountains of southwest Virginia and in my free time I enjoy fishing, surfing, and camping.

 I use genomic tools to better understand the appropriate scales for conservation and management of coral reef ecosystems.
 Within this field, I study co-evolution in corals and their algal symbionts, connectivity among marine populations, the effectiveness of Marine Protected Areas, and how commercial fish species have changed through time due to fisheries.
 My research here at URI will apply these concepts to the Indonesian coral reef system to better understand how management may reconcile objectives based on biodiversity and/or fisheries benefits.